 Of course, gatorboard is pretty tough, but it isn’t invincible.
 It’s still a good idea to keep weight off of it and moisture away from it.
 It is more resistant to both forces than foamboard, but too much of either will cause damage.

 Being as gatorboard is a stronger, more durable version of foamboard, it’s also a bit more expensive.
 But it’s still a much more affordable option than aluminum or acrylic signage.

 Also lightweight and versatile, falconboard is unlike the other two in that it isn’t made of a polystyrene foam.
 It’s actually made of thick paper in a honeycomb pattern.
 You would think that would make it weaker, but it’s actually far more resistant to bending and snapping than either foamboard or gatorboard.

 Falconboard is ½” thick and is frequently cut into custom shapes in order to give it an impressive three-dimensional effect.
 Falconboard can be printed on both sides and uses the same high-quality UV ink that is resistant to scratching and fading.

-Falconboard is another very low-cost option that is a great choice if you’re looking for something with a little more character than standard foamboard.
-It’s printable and looks great when contour cut (foamboard and gatorboard cannot be contour cut, they can only have halo-style cuts), and while only slightly heavier than foamboard, it is much more rigid.
+Falconboard is another low-cost option that is a great choice if you’re looking for something with a little more character than standard foamboard.
+It’s printable and looks great when contour cut (foamboard and gatorboard cannot be contour cut, they can only have halo-style cuts).
+It’s only slightly heavier than foamboard, it is much more rigid.

 While a popular option is to get falconboard signs with drilled holes for hanging, the unique three-dimensional nature of falconboard allows it to also be effective as a free-standing sign.